eshoe2020/B.Y.G.O.D./README.md

 https://bygod.herokuapp.com/

-## Stretch Goals/Future Goals
+## Stretch Goals
-- Personalize the user profile page (My Profile) more.
+- Personalize the user profile page (My Profile) more:
+   - Ability to put items into personalized lists.
+   - Ability to sort items within lists, or on profile page, e.g. by date created.
+   - Ability to search through items.
-- Add in the ability to "mark off" (Strikethrough) when you complete an item.
+   - Ability to "mark off" (Strikethrough) when user completes an item.
+   - Add a date/time stamp that user can make visible on their profile, to see when item was added.
 ### Super-Stretch Goal
-- Add in the ability to contact a fellow user if you want to collaborate on an item.
+- Add in the ability to contact a fellow user if user wants to collaborate on an item.
-   - small-stretch: make an email available (gmail most likely)
+### Even Stretchier Goal
-   - big-stretch, create in-app communication method
+- Create an in-app communication method.